 Enough of this urban life.
 We head on to the Kenai Peninsula.
 A kind of Riviera for the poor Alaskies.
 Not really for sunbathing.
 Rather for fishing.

 But before that we have to buy some warmer cloth for Monika.
 The Bass Pro Shop is the place to go for that.
-Whatever you think, we swear, we buy a sweater for Monika, not a machine gun with atomic bullets for Grizzly bear hunting.
+Whatever you think, even if we swear, we buy a sweater for Monika, not a machine gun with atomic bullets for Grizzly bear hunting.
 Even if they’re available without any proof of identity – contrary to these T-shirts with Alaskan Brewery imprints where you must be 21 to buy them.

 A beautiful drive southwards on the Seward Highway along the Turnagain Arm, …